 Decide whether you’re aiming for the low-power, non-profit type of station or a commercial high-power one.

-If you’re a little worried about how all this will play out, you might apply for a LPFM license first, and reapply down the road if it looks like you’d rather switch to a commercial format.
+If you’re a little worried about how all this will play out, you might apply for an LPFM license first and reapply down the road if it looks like you’d rather switch to a commercial format.